jeff-k/bio-seq/README.md

 ### Bit-packed and well-typed biological sequences
 </div>

 This crate provides types for representing and operating on sequences of genomic data.
-Efficient encodings are provided for nucleotdies and amino acids and can be extended with the `Codec` trait.
+Efficient encodings are provided for nucleotides and amino acids and can be extended with the `Codec` trait.

 Short sequences of fixed length (kmers) are given special attention.

+### Quick start

 Add [bio-seq](https://crates.io/crates/bio-seq) to `Cargo.toml`:

-### Quick start

 ```toml
 [dependencies]